 --Someone from Ashburn, United States, 12 hours ago

---Someone from San Francisco, United States, 13 hours ago
+--Someone from Hampton, United States, 14 hours ago

---Someone from San Francisco, United States, 20 hours ago
+--Someone from Inverness, United Kingdom, 14 hours ago

 Infection affecting any part of the urinary tract, that is the kidneys, ureters, bladder, and urethra, is called urinary tract infection (UTI).
 People with UTI experience pain and burning on urination, frequent urination, blood and cloudy urine, foul-smelling urine, pelvic or rectal pain, and feeling of urgency to urinate.
 The other symptoms that occur are fever, chills, back pain, nausea, and vomiting.
 As bacteria cause most of the UTIs, antibiotics are used for the treatment.
 Metronidazole, Norfloxacin, Amoxicillin, etc., are the common antibiotics used.
 Cranberry juice helps in preventing UTI.